cristipiticul/check-fit/README.md

 # check-fit

-Android application based on convolutional neural networks for checking posture of Plank and Holding Squat exercises
+Android application based on convolutional neural networks for checking posture of Plank and Holding Squat exercises.
+To view a demo on YouTube, click on the below image:

 [![Android phone showing the application - link to YouTube video](https://img.youtube.com/vi/IeD4GcdJNxI/0.jpg)](https://www.youtube.com/watch?v=IeD4GcdJNxI)